 This Instant Pot Spaghetti Squash Buffalo Chicken is a delicious and nutritious meal you’ll be enjoying for many weeknight dinners to come.

-If you’re looking for more amazing Instant Pot Recipes:
+If you’re looking for some of my top Instant Pot Recipes:

 A lightened up, mouthwatering recipe!
 It’s low-calorie, low-carb, full of nutrition, loaded with lean protein and it tastes insanely delicious!

 - ½ cup Frank's Red Hot original sauce

 - ½ teaspoon garlic powder

 - 2½ pounds spaghetti squash

 - Garnish with chopped green onion, chopped jalapeño, crumbled blue cheese or shredded cheddar cheese and more hot sauce if desired.